 Pop quiz #1: In 1975, which newly drafted player did the Lakers trade away to acquire superstar Kareem Abdul-Jabbar?
 If you guessed Junior Bridgeman, you are correct.
-Pop quiz #2: As of April 2014, who is the second largest owner of Wendy's franchises in America?
+Pop quiz #2: As of March 2017, who was the second largest owner of Wendy's franchises in America?
 Once again, the correct answer is… Junior Bridgeman.
 As an NBA player, Junior Bridgeman had a moderately successful 12-year career playing for the Milwaukee Bucks and Los Angeles Clippers.
 To be completely honest, his NBA career was kind of unremarkable.
 So why are we writing about him on Celebrity Net Worth?
 Well, as you may know, retirement can be a very painful experience for many NBA players.
 According to a study conducted by Sports Illustrated, a staggering 60% of NBA players are completely broke within five years of retiring.
 Junior Bridgeman did not go down this route.
-Instead, Junior Bridgeman is a shining light of inspiration.
-A man who every athlete should admire and study…
+Instead, he is a shining light of inspiration.
+A man who every athlete should admire and study.

 At 6'5″ Bridgeman played guard and forward during college at the University of Louisville, where he was also a member of the Alpha Phi Alpha fraternity.
-After obtaining his bachelor's degree, Junior Bridgeman was drafted with the 8th overall pick in the first round of the 1975 NBA Draft by the Los Angeles Lakers, and, as mentioned, was then immediately traded to the Milwaukee Bucks for Kareem Abdul-Jabbar.
+After obtaining his bachelor's degree, he was drafted as the 8th overall pick in the first round of the 1975 NBA Draft by the Los Angeles Lakers, and, as mentioned, was then immediately traded to the Milwaukee Bucks for Kareem Abdul-Jabbar.

 In his 12-year NBA career (10 with Milwaukee, two with the Clippers), Bridgeman was mostly a sixth man.
 For nine consecutive seasons he averaged double figures in scoring.
 He holds the Milwaukee franchise record for number of games played at 711, though he only started in 105 of those games.